 ow will I control my lights?
 Do I lose manual operation?

-The good part is there is always a manual option to operate your lights.
+The good part is there is always a manual option to control your automated lighting system.
 Whether it be your original lighting switch or a Control4 smart switch or keypad, users who may not feel comfortable using smart phones or tablets can easily tap a button as before and turn a light on or off.
 While you still get the option to activate scenes and control individual or multiple lights wirelessly through your smart phone or tablet.

 What kind of lights can I automate?